 Popular Hawaii Holidays

-There’s loads to do in Hawaii, but the highlights can be found around Oahu, Maui, Big Island and Kauai.
+There’s loads to do in Hawaii, but the highlights can be found around Oahu (The Heart of Hawaii), Maui (The Valley Isle), Kauai (The Garden Island) and the Island of Hawaii.
 This where our tailor-made holidays called Journeys come in.
-They’ll help you get a big dose of the islands’ culture and adventure – from sunrise volcano hikes hikes to ziplining – while also including flights, accommodation and transfers too.
+They’ll help you get a big dose of the islands’ culture and adventure – from sunrise volcano hikes to ziplining – while also including flights, accommodation and transfers too.
 And if it’s pure relaxation you’re after, there are few better places to unwind than The Aloha State: our range of beach Escapes will help you indulge on the best silica, in some of the most decadent properties this Pacific treasure has to offer.

 More about Hawaii